Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 7. Clean Their Cage

 It’s no secret that birds are messy little things.
 They poop wherever they want and drop food and feathers all over the place.
-If you want to keep your bird clean after his bath, you need to make sure you’re doing your due diligence with your cage cleaning duties.
+If you want to keep your bird clean after their bath, you need to make sure you’re doing your due diligence with your cage cleaning duties.

-Do a quick spot clean every day to remove droppings and food, and commit to doing a deep lean once every week.
+Do a quick spot clean every day to remove droppings and food, and commit to doing a deep clean once every week.
 You can use an enzyme spray from the pet store to clean and neutralize odors.
 A white vinegar and water mixture is another great DIY cleaner you can use to clean your cage.

 How Often Should I Bathe My Bird?

 You can offer your bird a bath every day.
 Some will enjoy a daily bath, while others will prefer only to bathe on occasion.
-It’s best to encourage him to bathe often to keep his feathers and skin looking and feeling healthier.
-The dry air in our homes from our heating and air conditioning systems is not conducive to healthy feathers.
+It’s best to encourage them to bathe often to keep their feathers and skin looking and feeling healthier; fortunately, most birds need minimal encouragement to take a bath.
+If it is your first time bathing them, try offering a bath once or twice a week until they get the hang of bath time.

 divider-birdsFinal Thoughts

-Featured Image Credit: VitCOM, Shutterstock
+Featured Image Credit: Vyaseleva Elena, Shutterstock

 Our vets